 2. Run Windows System Restore

-The above-mentioned steps should be enough to deal with the Windows 10 Software Center is missing issue.
+The steps mentioned above should be enough to deal with the Windows 10 Software Center missing issue.
 Let us know in the comments section if our solutions worked for you.

 Still having issues?
 Fix them with this tool: